 You cannot project your marital status.
 You must report your marital status as of the date that the FAFSA is filed.
 If you file the FAFSA as single, then marry, you cannot update the FAFSA by changing the response to “married”.
 A number of factors must be considered when making the determination of whether to postpone filing until you are married.
-For guidance, contact the Financial Aid Office.
+For guidance, contact the Student Financial Services Center.

 If my parents are divorced, whose information do I need?